wizard97/3400_team5electricboogaloo/docs/Lab1page.md

 Our objective, for this lab, was to get an introduction to using the Ardunio Uno and the Arduino IDE by creating a couple basic programs that performed simple functions.
 We were also tasked with assembling our robot and having it perform a simple autonomous task.

 ### Work Distribution
 We split into two teams.
-One team was compromised of Kelsey, Rajiv, and Christina, while the other was made up of Aaron, Adam, and David.
+One team was compromised of Kelsey, David, and Christina, while the other was made up of Aaron, Adam, and Rajiv.
 The second team was primarily responsible for the video and picture documentation of this lab.
 The entire group worked on the construction of the robot.

 ### Helpful links
 [Arduino Reference](https://www.arduino.cc/en/Reference/HomePage)